HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 - Compatible with Mozilla Firefox (Desktop), Google Chrome (Desktop & Android), Opera (Desktop)

 **SPONSORS**
+- Uxio and lep - Thanks for sponsoring!
 - If you would like to support me, you can do so here: https://www.buymeacoffee.com/HHMM